JoeLanzi/Neuromorphic-Lab-Analysis/README.md

 The result from this was inconclusive.

 Test (6) focuses on the polarity number based on the coordinate location of each event, creating a density pattern.

--Next step is to input data into machine learning algorithm
+Next step is to input data into machine learning algorithm